“From caterpillar to butterfly, we are leaving behind old and severely limiting ways of being, living, and relating to our world”

 Relationships in these lean local economies will be based on principles of mutual respect, learning, and reciprocity.

-And technological innovation and efficiency improvements will be encouraged for their effectiveness in enhancing the vitality of living systems and human well-being not primarily as a means of boosting a 'billionaire class' or speeding up our rates of extraction and production.
+And technological innovation and efficiency improvements will be encouraged for their effectiveness in enhancing the vitality of living systems and supporting equitable human well-being not primarily as a means of expanding the rentier class (those who make money from money), boosting the wealth of the billionaire class, or speeding up our rates of concentrated resource extraction and centralized production.

 Most importantly, the core driving principles of EcoCulture enterprises will be based on the fundamental and undeniable fact that we are all interconnected and interdependent in a grand, beautiful, mysterious, and fragile web of life — that long-term human prosperity is inextricably linked to a balanced, healthy, thriving planet-wide ecological system.